panva/node-oidc-provider/README.md

 ## Events
-Your oidc-provider instance is an event emitter, using event handlers you can hook into the various actions and i.e. emit metrics or that react to specific triggers.
-In some scenarios you can even change the defined behavior.
+oidc-provider instances are event emitters, using event handlers you can hook into the various actions and i.e. emit metrics that react to specific triggers.
 See the list of available emitted [event names](/docs/events.md) and their description.

 [npm-url]: https://www.npmjs.com/package/oidc-provider